Doulas

 - Vaginal birth with fewer complications

-- High satisfaction with your labor and delivery
+- High satisfaction with the labor and birth experience

 Depend on your doula to help you feel comfortable and supported during labor through: